opencv/opencv_zoo/tools/eval/README.md

 ### Prepare data

 1. The official site is http://cvlab.hanyang.ac.kr/.
-2. In case it is down, users can download from the alternative link we provide.
+2. In case it is down, users can download from the alternative [Google Drive Link](https://drive.google.com/drive/folders/1iTwCQAMgzdWWrlwncOjpshuHvipIWPMN?usp=sharing).

-Alternative Link: TBA

 ### Evaluation